A guide for parents 2015-2016

 It is important for your child to attend school each day for their intellectual development.
 In particular, it assists their reading, writing and numeracy skills development, as well as their social, emotional and physical development.
 Playing with peers is important for a child's social and emotional development as they learn to get along with others and learn what is acceptable behaviour.
 In the early years of schooling children need opportunities to practise these skills, test new ideas and negotiate with other children.
 As parents know, there will be disagreements between children and friendships will be made and some will break up.
 The teacher will assist your child to deal with conflict and will appreciate being told of any circumstances you are aware of that may be affecting your child.

 Your child will be excused from school if they are sick or have a temporary medical condition that prevents them from attending.
 Your child may also be excused from attending school by the principal if they have an infectious or contagious illness or an infestation of head lice.
-You must tell the school if your child will be away and if your child is absent provide a reasonable explanation for the absence,
+You must tell the school if your child will be away and if your child is absent provide a reasonable explanation for the absence, preferably in writing.

 Public education is free.
 Schools may offer or facilitate some specific optional items, activities and services for which parents may be required to pay if they want their child to access them.
 Such activities and items could include: non-essential school camps and excursions, class photos, the canteen, private tutoring and uniforms.
 Student support funds are maintained in all public schools to support the needs of students who might not otherwise be in a position to take advantage of the opportunities provided by their schools.